AleksandarIvezic/Calculator/README.md

     1. Clone the repo or download the Zip folder
     2. Run live server or simply open the index.html file with a browser

+To run it online just click on [Live Demo Link](https://shinobiwarior.github.io/Calculator/)

 ## Author

 👤 **Aleksandar Ivezic**